jmcnamara/XlsxWriter/.github/ISSUE_TEMPLATE.md

 Notes:

 1. Ensure that the example code can be run to generate a file that demonstrates the issue.
 2. Only include code that relates to the issue.
 3. Remove non-relevant text from this template.
 4. If you are seeing an issue in LibreOffice, OpenOffice or another third party application, also test the output with a version of Excel.
 5. You can get the required version numbers as follows:

         python --version
         python -c 'import xlsxwriter; print(xlsxwriter.__version__)'

-## Feature request
+## Feature requests

 Add `Feature request:` to the title.

 In the comment section describe the feature that you would like to be added.

 If you are currently using a workaround you can show that workaround.